 - A museum or gallery can incorporate AR overlay information into their website to attract visitors and immerse them in exhibits before they visit the premises.

-- More sophisticated AR experiences can “bring to life” the exhibited artifacts, skeletons, and machinery or recreate entire ancient sites around a visitor.
+- More sophisticated AR experiences can “bring to life” the exhibited art objects, artifacts, skeletons, and machinery or recreate entire ancient sites around a visitor.

-- Different AR experiences enable cultural institutions to tailor the same tours, exhibits, and events to the needs of visitors of different ages and educational levels.
+- Different AR experiences enable cultural institutions to tailor tours, exhibits, and events to the needs of visitors of different ages and educational levels.
+Visitors can use AR apps to further customize their experiences.

 How much does museum virtual reality cost?